Randomized 3D Scene Generation for Generalizable Self-Supervised Pre-Training: Generating Spherical Harmonics

 \section{Generating Spherical Harmonics}

-To generate sufficient objects for creating randomized scenes, we randomly set the coefficients in spherical harmonics.
-In this work, we constrain $m_i$ in the range $[-5,~5]$ and $p_i$ in $[0,~ 4]$, since too large coefficients lead to high-frequency structures.
-Due to the sampling theorem, these details are lost when we sample points from generated spherical harmonics and are thus invisible in the pre-training.
+To generate sufficient objects for creating randomized scenes, we randomly set the coefficients in spherical harmonics described in Equation~\ref{eq:harmonics}.

+The coefficients $m_i$ are constrained in the range $[-5,~5]$ and $p_i$ in $[0,~ 4]$, because too large coefficients lead to high-frequency structures.
+Due to the sampling theorem, these details are lost when points are sampled from spherical harmonics (represented as meshes) and are thus invisible in the pre-training.

-The impact of the coefficients is illustrated in Fig.~\ref{fig:harmonics_p1}, where all coefficients are fixed except $p_1$.
-With increasing $p_1$, the `fins' of the corresponding spherical harmonics become finer.
-A similar effect can be seen in Fig.~\ref{fig:harmonics_m1}, where the influence of $m_1$ is visualized.
-With large coefficients, the overall appearance of spherical harmonics is close to each other.
+The impact of the coefficients is illustrated in Figure~\ref{fig:datagen_harmonics_p1}, where all coefficients are fixed except $p_1$.
+With increasing $p_1$, the ``fins'' of the corresponding spherical harmonics become finer.
+A similar effect can be seen in Figure~\ref{fig:datagen_harmonics_m1}, where the influence of $m_1$ is visualized.
+With large coefficients, the overall appearance of spherical harmonics is similar.
 Thus, we constrain the spherical harmonics in the low-frequency range to generate diverse scenes.